turbot/steampipe-plugin-csv/docs/index.md

 # CSV + Steampipe

-[CSV](https://csv.com) is a cloud hosting company that provides virtual private servers and other infrastructure services.
+A comma-separated values (CSV) file is a delimited text file that contains records of data.

-[Steampipe](https://steampipe.io) is an open source CLI to instantly query cloud APIs using SQL.
+[Steampipe](https://steampipe.io) is an open source CLI to instantly query data using SQL.

 Query data from the `my_users.csv` file: